When you’re beginning with lighting, it’s not going to be long before you have questions about DMX.

 DMX is a great protocol to run our lights, but it can’t do everything.

-One rule is that you can’t have more than 32 devices on 1 DMX cable run.
+One rule, which I mentioned above, is that you can’t have more than 32 devices on 1 DMX cable run.

 While you can technically run DMX signal for 1800 feet, I’ve found that anything over 500 feet gets a little scary and can get flaky depending on the number of fixtures attached.